JadynF/DBMeister/docs/api.md

 Body: { id }

 Returns: json object {response: string, data: (json object)}
-response = "Fetched Groups", data = all groups where id is a member response = "Failed to Fetch Groups" if fetch fails
+response = "Fetched Groups", data = all groups where id is a member, as well as invite data response = "Failed to Fetch Groups" if fetch fails

 </blockquote>